 The neuromarketing lesson: If you are seen as “other,” you’re going to have a tough time persuading your prospect.
 Use “you” phrasing to keep things personal for your customer and to show that you’re part of his tribe.

-Corporate Visions has been using the brain science behind neuromarketing for more than 20 years to develop a portfolio of solutions that helps companies create effective sales messages, tools, and training.
+Corporate Visions has been using the brain science behind neuromarketing for more than 20 years to develop a portfolio of solutions and the best sales and marketing training to help companies close more deals.